-Reference staff will answer queries in person, by phone, and by email.
-Reference staff members respond to directional queries, ready reference queries, and requests for in-depth research assistance.
+Reference librarians will answer queries in person, by phone, and by email.
+Reference librarians respond to directional queries, ready reference queries, and requests for in-depth research assistance.
 Types of questions answered can be categorized as follows:

 - Direction Questions: Questions regarding the location of a person, place, or department.